Reimbursement for Work Related Expenses

 Q: What action can an employee take if the employer does not reimburse the employee for out-of-pocket work-related expenses?

-A: An employee can either file a wage claim with the Division of Labor Standards Enforcement (the Labor Commissioner's Office), or file a lawsuit in court against the employer to recover the lost wages.
+A: An employee can either file a wage claim with the Labor Commissioner's Office, or file a lawsuit in court against the employer to recover the lost wages.
 Additionally, if the employee no longer works for this employer, the employee can make a claim for the "waiting time penalty."

 Q: What is the procedure that is followed after an employee files a wage claim?